huangboju/FDTemplateLayoutCell.swift/README.md

 ### License

-UITableView-FDTemplateLayoutCell.swift is released under the MIT license.
+FDTemplateLayoutCell.swift is released under the MIT license.
 See LICENSE for details.